MC Hammer’s breakout smash ‘U Can’t Touch This’ is 30 years old: The inside story of its iconic video

 Hammer recorded the single “Addams Groove” for the 1991 film The Addams Family and, once again, tapped Wainwright to direct the video.
 It opens with Hammer getting his head sliced off by a guillotine.
 But that doesn’t stop him from rapping and dancing throughout the Addams’ mansion.

-While having lunch at Los Angeles’ fabled eatery Musso and Frank’s, Wainwright says an executive at Disney approached him.
+While having lunch at Los Angeles’s fabled eatery Musso and Frank’s, Wainwright says an executive at Disney approached him.

-“‘You directed ‘Addams Groove,’ right?
+“‘You directed “Addams Groove,” right?
 I’m going to send a messenger to your office: I need a VHS tape of that for [then Walt Disney Studios chairman Jeffrey Katzenberg’s] kids before the end of the day,'” Wainwright says.
 “Next thing you know, Katzenberg calls me up and puts me on the movie Blank Check.”

 Wainwright isn’t shy in expressing how much working with Hammer has impacted his career.
 With Wainwright’s credentials, he certainly would’ve found his way into film eventually.
 But the fact that Hammer was so fastidious in making sure he was along for his meteoric rise in the ’90s definitely didn’t hurt.